tetcoin/trie/README.md

 The implementation comes in two formats:

-- Trie DB (`trie-db` crate) which can be combined with a backend database to provide a persistent trie structure whose contents can be modified and whose root hash is recalculated efficiently.
+- Trie DB (`tetsy-trie-db` crate) which can be combined with a backend database to provide a persistent trie structure whose contents can be modified and whose root hash is recalculated efficiently.
 - Trie Hash (`trie-hash` crate) which provides a closed-form function that accepts a